iamadityavishnu/e-commerce/README.md

-# Times International
+# Ecmmerce project using XAMPP

-This is the repository for the ecommerce platform for Times International
+This is the repository for an ecommerce platform based on XAMPP